biotcm/Intro2CompBio/README.md

 In this semester, we covered the useage of R (especially Rcpp, Rmd, ggplot), the basic concepts on statistics (such as maximum likelihood principle, Bayesian formula,  p-value and multiple testing, linear regression), the basic tools on machine learning (logistic regression, PCA, clustering), and the lagrange tool on the optimization.

-We find that we need a unified material or textbooks for their references so that the students can have a good reference for the class.
+We find that we need a unified material for their references.
 So we plan to summarise our exercise class and write a _textbook_ specific for this task.